SayBuild.com

 The homeowner may buy one of the plans from the builder and construct the house as specified.
 Some production plans allow for structural changes at additional cost.

-Understand the steps needed:
+Understand the financing requirements:

 Can you afford building your home?
 Can you qualify for construction financing?